Victorien Adebayor

-Adebayor Zakari Adje (born 12 November 1996) is a Nigerien professional footballer who plays for Moroccan club RS Berkane and the Niger national team.
+Adebayor Zakari Adje (born 12 November 1996) is a Nigerien professional footballer who plays for DStv Premiership clubs AmaZulu and the Niger national team.

 Club career

 In 2016, Adebayor had trials with Ligue 1 sides FC Lorient and AS Monaco but was not offered a deal at either club.

 On 29 August 2018, Vejle Boldklub in Denmark announced the signing of Adebayor from Inter Allies on a loan deal until 30 June 2019.
 However, one month later, the club announced that they wanted to terminate the loan deal because Adebayor did not show up as agreed and the club had not been able to get in touch with the player.

 However, he returned to Denmark in October 2020, when he signed with Danish 1st Division club HB Køge, which is a professional Danish football club based primarily in the town of Herfølge, and secondly in the town of Køge, both in the Køge Municipality.
-However, on 4 March 2021, the club confirmed, that Adebayor had been loaned out to Legon Cities, because he wanted to be closer to his family due to personal reasons.
+However, on 4 March 2021, the club confirmed, that Adebayor had been loaned out to Legon Cities, because he wanted to be closer to his family for personal reasons.
 On 10 September 2021, Adebayor agreed to a year Loan deal with ENPPI SC of Egypt.

 International career

-He is the top scorer of Niger with 18 goals in 43 matches.
+Adebayor is the top scorer of Niger with 20 goals.